 The basic 23andme test comes with two main components: genetic heritage and DNA matches.

-Not to be confused with your genealogical heritage, genetic heritage will tell you were your actual genes came from.
+Not to be confused with your genealogical heritage, genetic heritage will tell you where your actual genes came from.
 Confused?
 Genealogical heritage refers to where the actual people in your family tree were from.
 (IE, Grandma was from Norway.)
 Genetic heritage refers to where the DNA you actually have came from.
 I often tell people to think of their genes like a bag of dice composed of all of their ancestor’s genes (Grandma included).
 Which of those genes makes up you really depends on a roll of those dice meaning where those genes originated from geologically may also vary from where your recent ancestors were from.

 23andme’s report is fairly detailed.
 You can view your results at 5 different levels: 90, 80 or 70 percent conservative or 50 percent speculative.
 Each of these levels guesses to some degree based on regional samples where segments of your DNA originated and then builds a percentage of your full genome from each area.
 A painting of your genes is also provided for each setting showing you just which segments came from which regions.